bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 The [ALE](https://github.com/w0rp/ale) plugin is used to asynchronously run language linters and fixers within modern versions of Vim.

-Be aware, a fixer can also format code, hence there is no need to install code formatting plugins such as [vim-prettier](https://github.com/prettier/vim-prettier) when using ALE.
+Note, a fixer can also formats code, hence there is no need to install code formatting plugins such as [vim-prettier](https://github.com/prettier/vim-prettier) when using ALE.